Moneebah/Diabetic-Retinopathy-Real-ESRGAN/README.md

-# Transfer Learning of the Real-ESRGAN Model for Diabetic Retinopathy Imaging on Real Hospital Dataset
+# Enhancing Diabetic Retinopathy Images Using Transfer Learning with Fine-Tuned Real-ESRGAN

 Using Real-ESRGAN to enhance real hospital data